Tuesday, 15 July 2014

 Among the first houses of la Celle-St-Avant we saw what looked like a bar but it was only a restaurant, closed at this time of day.
 We had not had any coffee (and precious little food) since the previous morning and were feeling the need of it.

 Then we saw a sign to the Hotel de la Gare and turned off hopefully, but it too was closed.
-We rattled the door and a dog came and barked at us through the glass.
+We rattled the door, summoning a dog that barked at us through the glass.
 Back on the highway, we trudged uphill for about a kilometre, which was tiresome, but it was a fine straight stretch of road lined with plane trees, and there was a cycle path beside it for us to walk on.

 Eventually we saw what we were looking for – an open bar.
 It was actually an enormous truckie’s restaurant and hotel, with a gravel forecourt containing a dozen lorries, whose drivers were all inside finishing their breakfast.